 Budapest is actively promoting the construction project of the Paks-2 NPP.
 This was stated by the Minister of Foreign Affairs and Foreign Economic Relations of Hungary, Péter Szijjártó.

-And despite all the attacks, despite all the attempts to disrupt our project, Hungary is accelerating the construction of its new nuclear power plant.
+And despite any attacks, any attempts to disrupt our project, Hungary is accelerating the construction of its new nuclear power plant.

 In January 2014, Russia and Hungary signed an intergovernmental agreement on cooperation in the field of atomic energy.
 It provided for the construction of the third stage (5th and 6th power units) of the Paks NPP by Rosatom.